kgourgou/knit-to-jekyll/README.md

 # knit-to-jekyll
-## Blog like a hacker from R.
+## Blogging like a hacker, from R.

-RMarkdown is great for writing files that contain mathematics, code and results from that code.
+[RMarkdown](http://rmarkdown.rstudio.com/) is great for writing files that contain mathematics, code and results from that code.

-Jekyll is a great blogging platform.
+[Jekyll](http://jekyllrb.com/) is a great blogging platform.

 If you have tried to combine the two, you know the workflow.